dimitree54/ai_code_reviewer/README.md

 - [ ] PyCharm plugin

 # LICENSE
-You can use code review logic to review code only of non-commercial open-source projects.
+The ai_code_reviewer is subject of custom license terms, check license file for details.
+But in short, you can use it to review code of only non-commercial open-source projects.
 To use it for commercial code, contact me by email dimitree54@gmail.com